0xNineteen/blog.md/contents/sol-blocks/index.md

 to be broadcasted to the rest of the network.

-since blocks are too big to send over UDP directly, solana splits a block into smaller chunks called shreds first. these shreds go to two places:
+since blocks are too big to send over UDP directly, solana splits a block into smaller chunks called **shreds**. these shreds go to two places:

-1) they are sent to the local nodes blockstore.
+1) they are sent to the blockstore
 2) they are transmitted to other node's TVUs in the network using turbine

-*note:* the blockstore stores a bunch of useful metadata about the chain including all shreds
+*note:* the blockstore is a local rocksDB database, and stores a bunch of useful metadata about the chain, including all shreds

 *notice:* though we havent talked about it yet, in the TVU, shreds are received by the network and stored in the blockstore - which are then later read --- so notice how by storing the shreds in the blockstore in the TPU too, even when you produced the entries yourself, you can make use of the same codeflow as the TVU - this will make more sense when we talk about the TPUs flow